Do you have a “mommy tummy” and want to know how to get rid of it?

 #3 Protein helps build lean muscle tissue

-- Lastly, protein is the critical nutrient involved in muscle protein synthesis.
-If you didn’t already know, lean muscle tissue plays an essential role in fat loss.
+• Lastly, protein is the critical nutrient involved in muscle protein synthesis.
+If you didn’t already know, lean muscle tissue is essential to fat loss.
 More on that later.

 So, which foods are high in protein?